 Likewise, customer representatives have to consistently engage in meaningful and effective conversations with customers—failing to do so might make customers feel emotionally disconnected from the business and cause them to shift toward competitors.
 (1)

 Businesses have tried different communication channels over the years, from intranet software and private messaging to internal discussion forums, emails, and social media platforms.
-This article will focus on one of the most widespread channels, mobile messaging, and how enterprises can best take advantage of it.
+ClickSend states that one of the most widespread and powerful channels, mobile messaging, can take your business communications to the next level.
+This article will discuss how and how enterprises can best take advantage of mobile marketing.
 (2)

 1. Customer preference